-The term “processing fee” doesn’t tell you much, about what you're actually paying for, but lenders charge these fees for all of the tasks required to close your loan.
+Terms like "processing fees" don't tell you much, about what you're actually paying for, but lenders charge these fees for all of the tasks required to close your loan.
 You can generally expect these fees to pay for things like:

 - Gathering and organizing your documentation

-- Analyzing your income, including any complicated income sources such as self-employment earnings, rental income, and deductions
+- Analyzing your income, including any complicated income sources such as self-employment, rental units, and deductions

 - Requesting information from employers, the IRS, and others

 To see your fees, use the Consumer Financial Protection Bureau's Loan Estimate Explainer to review your loan estimate.
-The three-page summary showing essential details about your loan.
-It includes your monthly payment, closing costs, and other information.
+The three-page summary shows essential details about your loan, like your monthly payment, closing costs, and a lot more.

 If you’re hesitant to pay thousands of dollars for origination charges, you have several options.

 This is essentially the opposite strategy from that listed above.
-You can choose to take a higher interest rate by using negative points if it makes sense to do so.
-By accepting a higher rate, your lender will make funds available (known as lender credits) to pay closing costs.
-But it’s best to do this with a transparent lender that shows you several options—with and without lender credits.
-With a higher rate, you’ll pay more interest over the life of your loan, so negative points make the most sense when you keep the loan for a short period.
+You can choose to take a higher interest rate, and by accepting a higher rate, your lender may make funds available (known as lender credits) to pay closing costs.
+It’s best to do this with a transparent lender that shows you several options—including those with and those without lender credits.
+With a higher rate, you’ll pay more interest over the life of your loan, so this strategy makes the most sense when you only plan on keeping the loan for a short period.

-Get gifts: If you have generous relatives, ask your lender about paying loan origination fees with gifted funds.
+If you have generous relatives, ask your lender about paying loan origination fees with gifted funds.
 However, using gifts to help with mortgage down payments comes with extra complications.
 The lender may have rules about what kind of gifts can be used to help pay these fees.
-The money may need to come from an immediate family member who is willing and able to help you document the gift in writing.
+The money may need to come from an immediate family member who is willing to help you document the gift in writing.

 How Much Should You Pay?

 Origination charges depend on multiple factors.
-You might expect to pay as little as 0.5 percent for processing charges, or somewhere around 2 percent on the higher end.
+You might expect to pay as little as 0.5% for processing charges, or somewhere around 2% on the higher end.
 However, the devil is always in the details, and you need to evaluate fees with other factors—like your interest rate—in mind.